 If you are having trouble spotting your mistakes turn your drawing upside down or hold it up to a mirror.
 This will give you a fresh “perspective” making it easier to see them.

-Doing the exercises and applying the drawing tips suggested above will help you with the basics of drawing anime.
-Once you you have a fairly steady hand with good control of your pen or pencil and feel that you have a good grip on drawing basic lines and shapes you can move on to more advanced aspects of drawing such as perspective, color and shading.
+Doing the exercises and applying the tips suggested above will help you with the basics of drawing anime.
+Once you you have a fairly steady hand with good control of your pen or pencil you can move on to more advanced aspects of drawing.
+These include things such as perspective, color and shading.
 For some basics on all of these see the following tutorials:

-For a breakdown of things that will help you learn to draw anime see:
+For a suggestions on things that can help you learn to draw anime see: